dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 Meanwhile, Drow reinforcements emerged from a northern door, adorned in studded leather and emerging from a lavishly decorated room.
 ADC summoned an earth elemental to counter the Drow mage's spells.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 6 Drow Guards.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 6 DROW GUARDS.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}

 Kazik the wolf remained vigilant, guarding the south passage where the team had entered, ensuring that no enemies could flank them or escape unnoticed.